Discworld (world): Lancre

 In times past, Elven incursions were common.
-Both gateways have been sealed from the Lancre side by standing stones made from thunderbolt iron, a form of meteoric ore which is one of the few sources of magnetism on the Disc; humans, but not Elves (except in exceptional circumstances), may pass through them.
+Both gateways have been sealed from the Lancre side by standing stones made from thunderbolt iron, a meteoric ore which is one of the few sources of magnetism on the Disc; humans, but not Elves (except in exceptional circumstances), may pass through them.

-The capital "city" of Lancre is Lancre Town, by dint of being slightly bigger than the other villages, and containing Lancre Castle.
-Due to Elven incursions, Lancre Castle was built to an exaggerated scale in order to accommodate fleeing citizens.
+The capital of Lancre is Lancre Town, slightly bigger than the other villages, and containing Lancre Castle.
 Bad Ass is the home of Granny Weatherwax.
 It got its name when a donkey, carrying the supplies of a group of settlers, stopped on a ford and refused to move, forcing them to build their town there.
 The valley occupied by Bad Ass overlooks a panorama of lesser mountains and foothills.
 From there, one can see to the edge of the world.
 In the long winter snows, the roads out of the village are lined with boards to reduce drifting and to stop travellers from straying.
 A narrow bridge over a stream leads to the village smithy, birthplace of Eskarina Smith.